tyrann0us/Donation-Can/readme.txt

 == Changelog ==

+= 1.2 =
+* Fixed a bug that caused some files (css, javascript) and links to not load

 = 1.1 =
 * Added an option that allows donors to specify the donation amount
 * Added a tag [donation-can goal_id] that allows you to embed donation forms inside your posts and pages